 From Casino, we headed to Tenterfield.
 Henry Parkes, Premier of NSW gave his famous speech here in 1889, calling on the 6 individual states to lend support for a federal government.
 The states did just that on January 1 1901.
 Can well imagine what Parkes would think of the shitstorm that is Federal parliament at the moment.

 We really should have stayed in Tenterfield – at least for a couple of days.
-There’s plenty to see and do as we heard when we caught up with our tree change friends. https://www.visittenterfield.com.au
+There’s plenty to see and do as we learnt when we caught up with tree change friends. https://www.visittenterfield.com.au

 Between Glen Innes and Armidale is the small town of Gyra, home to the excellent Burgess Garage Museum.